hanjinliu/cylindra/docs/case_studies/custom_config.md

 # Prepare Spline Configuration for Your Structure of Interest

-The default state of `cylindra` is optimized for microtubules.
+The default [spline configuration](../spline/config.md) on startup is optimized for microtubules.
 If you want to analyze other cylindrical structures, you need to define a custom spline configuration.
 This is a tedious task, but is very important for successful analysis.

+A sample containing tobacco mosaic virus (TMV) is used to make the example images below.

 ## 1. Manually fit spline